+3. ROLES & RESPONSIBILTIES

-3.1The Governing Body
+The Governing Body

-- The governing body has the responsibility of setting down these general guidelines on standards of discipline and behaviour, and of reviewing their effectiveness. - The governors support the Headteacher in adhering to these guidelines and hold the Headteacher to account for their implementation. - The Headteacher has the day-to-day authority to implement the school's policy on behaviour and discipline, but governors may give advice to the Headteacher about particular disciplinary issues.
-The Headteacher must take this into account when making decisions about matters of behaviour.
+- The governing body has the responsibility of setting down these general guidelines on standards of discipline and behaviour, and of reviewing their effectiveness.
+Governors understand the importance of the amendments to the existing behaviour policy (highlighted in green).
+They provide support and challenge in a number of ways including demonstrably following Coronavirus guidelines in school from September 2020. - The governors support the headteacher in adhering to these guidelines and hold the headteacher to account for their implementation. - The headteacher has the day to day authority to implement the schools policy on behaviour and discipline, but the governors may give advice to the headeacher about particular disciplinary issues.

-3.2 The Headteacher
+The Headteacher

-It is the responsibility of the Headteacher, under the School Standards and Framework Act 1998:
+It is the responsibility of the headteacher, under the School Standards and Framework Act 1998

-- 3.2.1 To implement the school behaviour policy consistently throughout the school. - 3.2.2 To report to governors, when requested, on the effectiveness of the policy. - 3.2.3 To ensure the health, safety and welfare of all children in the school. - 3.2.4 To ensure that the school environment encourages positive behaviour and that staff deal effectively with poor behaviour, and will monitor how staff implement this policy to ensure rewards and sanctions are applied consistently. - 3.2.5 To support the staff by implementing the policy, by setting the standards of behaviour, and by supporting staff in their implementation of the policy. - 3.2.6 To keep records of all reported serious incidents of misbehaviour. - 3.2.7 To have the responsibility for giving fixed-term suspensions to individual children for serious acts of misbehaviour. - 3.2.8 For repeated or very serious acts of anti-social behaviour, the Headteacher may permanently exclude a child.
-These actions are taken only after the school governors have been notified.
+- To implement the school behaviour policy consistently throughout the school, including the amendments due to the Coronavirus pandemic. - To report to governors, when requested, on the effectiveness of the policy - To ensure the health, safety, and welfare of all the children in the school - To ensure that the school environment encourages positive behaviour and that staff deal effectively with poor behaviour and will monitor how staff implement this policy to ensure rewards and sanctions are applied consistently. - To support the staff by implementing the policy, by setting the standards of behaviour and by supporting staff in their implementation of the policy. - To keep records of all reported serious incidents of misbehaviour - To have responsibility for giving fixed term suspensions to individual children for serious acts of misbehaviour - For repeated or very serious acts of anti-social behaviour, the headteacher may permanently exclude a child.